Business & Work

 Keep an eye out for discriminatory comments or actions.
 Pay attention to how people in the protected class are treated differently from people outside of it.
 If you think decisions that affect your working conditions are being made against you because you are in a protected class, that's discrimination.

 However, just because something is unfair doesn't mean it's discrimination.
 The decision has to be something that affects your job.
-So, if your supervisor gives out candy to employees, and gives you less because of your membership in a class, that would probably not be enough to win a case.
+So, if your supervisor gives out candy to employees and gives you less because of your membership in a class, that would probably not be enough to win a case.
 Decisions to pay employees less because they are in a protected class would be more likely to be considered discrimination.
+For example, if everyone who is male gets paid more, and women in the same position are paid less without any explanation, this may constitute workplace discrimination on the basis of gender.

-Yes.
+Employers can be liable for discrimination in job applications.
 All employers with one or more employees may not ask you about your criminal history on a job application.
-Once they decide you are qualified and invite you for an interview, they can ask you about your criminal history.
+However, once they decide you are qualified and invite you for an interview, they can ask you about your criminal history.
 If there is no interview, they can ask you about your criminal history after giving you a conditional offer of employment.

 Also, an employer cannot ask questions about: